AninditaBasu/AninditaBasu/gsod/UI_text_guidelines.rst

      - Headline
      - - Noun, noun phrase, or verb
        - No punctuation
-       - Not more than 3 words
+       - Not more than three words
      - - *Members*
        - *Account Preferences*
        - *Log Out*